Michigan, the nexus of commercial vehicles, defense, aerospace, robotics and cyber.

 Autonomy in the air

-The Michigan Unmanned Aerial Systems Consortium (MUASC) is an Unmanned Aerial Systems (UAS) Flight and Ground Test Center located at the Alpena County Regional Airport, Alpena, Michigan.
+The Michigan Unmanned Aerial Systems Consortium (MUASC) is a 501(c)(3) nonprofit organization, located at the Alpena County Regional Airport, Alpena, Michigan.

-MUASC is a test range that offers clients access to the same prioritized FAA approval processes as the six FAA UAS Test Sites and the support of the entire Griffiss (NY)/ NUAIR team.
+MUASC is a test range that offers clients access to the same prioritized FAA approval processes as the seven FAA UAS Test Sites with the support of the entire Griffiss (NY)/ NUAIR team.

 MUASC offers 11,000 square miles of Airspace dedicated to Research & Development, Certification, Qualification and Systems testing for Commercial UAS.
 It includes a Military Operations Area (MOA) that belongs to the Air National Guard, with over 30% of airspace extending over Lake Huron.